SevaSk/aetherqr/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Feel free to post and issues or recommendations to improve the workflow.
+Feel free to post any issues or recommendations to improve the workflow.

 ## 📞 Contact

-Find us at our website [https://www.aetherqr.com](https://www.aetherqr.com/)
+Find us on our website [https://www.aetherqr.com](https://www.aetherqr.com/)

 <a href="https://cal.com/sevask/15-min-meeting"><img alt="Book us" src="https://cal.com/book-with-cal-dark.svg" /></a>